Equivalences of Graded Categories: Classification of graded extensions

-The category $C$ with tensor product coming from $M$ is quasi-monoidal if and only if $T(c,M)_{f,g,h} \cong \Id_B$ for all $f,g,h \in G$.
+The category $\cD$ with tensor product coming from $M$ is quasi-monoidal if and only if $T(c,M)_{f,g,h} = \Id_\cC$ for all $f,g,h \in G$.
 We call a collection of bimodule equivalences $M$ such that $T(c,M)$ vanishes a \textit{system of products for $c$}.
-We consider systems of products for $c$ up to quasi-equivalence of the corresponding quasi-monoidal categories.
+We consider systems of products for $c$ up to quasi-monoidal equivalence of extensions of the corresponding quasi-monoidal extensions of $\cC$.